Censorship in Israel

 Censorship in Israel is officially carried out by the Israeli Military Censor, a unit in the Israeli government officially tasked with carrying out preventive censorship regarding the publication of information that might affect the security of Israel.
 The body is headed by the Israeli Chief Censor, a military official appointed by Israel's Minister of Defense, who bestows upon the Chief Censor the authority to suppress information he deems compromising from being made public in the media, such as Israel's nuclear weapons program and Israel's military operations outside its borders.
-On average, 2240 press articles in Israel are censored by the Israeli Military Censor each year, approximately 240 of which in full, and around 2000 partially.
+On average, 2,240 press articles in Israel are censored by the Israeli Military Censor each year, approximately 240 of which in full, and around 2,000 partially.

 Articles concerning potentially controversial topics must be submitted to the Israeli Military Censor in advance; failing to do so may cause the reporter to lose his right to work as a journalist in Israel and, in the case of foreign reporters, to be barred from the country.

-Censorship of press
+Censorship of Israeli press

-Reporters Without Borders report on Israel states that "Under Israel’s military censorship, reporting on a variety of security issues requires prior approval by the authorities.
-In addition to the possibility of civil defamation suits, journalists can also be charged with criminal defamation and “insulting a public official”.
+The Reporters Without Borders report on Israel states that "Under Israel's military censorship, reporting on a variety of security issues requires prior approval by the authorities.
+In addition to the possibility of civil defamation suits, journalists can also be charged with criminal defamation and "insulting a public official".
 There is a freedom of information law but it is sometimes hard to implement.
 The confidentiality of sources is not protected by statutory law".

 Every journalist working within Israel is required to be accredited by the Israeli Government Press Office.
 The office is allowed to deny applications based on political or security considerations.

 Following the 2017 Qatar diplomatic crisis, Israel took steps to ban Qatar-based Al Jazeera by closing its Jerusalem office, revoking press cards, and asking cable and satellite broadcasters not to broadcast Al Jazeera.
-Defence minister Avigdor Lieberman had described some of Al Jazeera reports as "Nazi Germany–style" propaganda.
+Defence minister Avigdor Lieberman had described some of Al Jazeera's reports as "Nazi Germany–style" propaganda.
 It was not clear if the measures covered Al Jazeera English, considered less strident.

-As of 2020, Israel ranks 88th in the World Press Freedom Index.